kevin-labtani/Docker-Kubernetes/README.md

 #### Read-Only Volumes

-The container isn't able to write to the app folder, even with a bind mount, we can enforce this by turning the bind mount into a read only volume by adding an extra `:ro` to the bind mount command, but since we write to some of those folders from inside the container, we'll need to specify another sub-volume to allow that, we have a named volume for /app/feedback already, we need to add one for the temp folder, and we'll use an anonymous volume `docker run -p 3000:80 -d --name feedback-app -v feedback:/app/feedback -v "/home/kevin/code/docker-bootcamp/5-data-volumes:/app:ro" -v /app/node_modules -v/app/temp --rm feedback-node-app:volumes`
+The container isn't able to write to the app folder, we can enforce this by turning the bind mount into a read only volume by adding an extra `:ro` to the bind mount command, but since we write to some of those folders from inside the container, we'll need to specify another sub-volume to allow that, we have a named volume for /app/feedback already, we need to add one for the temp folder, and we'll use an anonymous volume `docker run -p 3000:80 -d --name feedback-app -v feedback:/app/feedback -v "/home/kevin/code/docker-bootcamp/5-data-volumes:/app:ro" -v /app/node_modules -v/app/temp --rm feedback-node-app:volumes`

+nb: if on the contrary we wanted to write the files to our local feedback folder, we can run the container without the named volume but with the bind mount for the entire app, `docker run -p 3000:80 -d --name feedback-app -v "/home/kevin/code/docker-bootcamp/5-data-volumes:/app" -v /app/node_modules --rm feedback-node-app:volumes`

 #### Managing Volumes